Was this page helpful?

 option.
 However, tablets only work if

-When creating a new keyspace with tablets enabled (the default), you can still disable
+When creating a new keyspace with tablets enabled by default, you can still opt-out

 for keyspaces